Screenshot of the final warehouse model in Blender

 V1 set up in Unity

 I had the first demo ready in a couple of weeks.
-After having friends and coworkers playtest it, I dove back in to fix bugs and upgrade the experience.
+After having friends and coworkers playtest it, I dove back in to fix bugs and complete the experience.

 I wasn't happy with the lighting and overall polish of the scene.
 I added more details and baked out the textures with raytraced lighting.
 The lighting and improved textures were a massive boost to the experience; it added a lot to the feeling of presence and realism of the environment.